Are Magnetic Filters Worth It? Boiler Filters and Limescale Inhibitors Explained

 The benefits of magnetic central heating filters.

 Having magnetic filters for central heating systems have a long list of benefits.
 The main benefit, of course, is its ability to help your system run effectively and efficiently due to the removal of debris and unwanted waste materials.
 Because of the efficiency, you’ll also find your energy bills to be much lower than if your system was struggling to function properly.
 Moreover, in the future when sludge does build, you'll only need to clean the filter rather than the entire boiler system - which makes the job so much easier.
-For more information on how to clean a magnetic filter, check out this guide: https://www.boxt.co.uk/boilers/guides/how-to-clean-magnetic-filter-on-boiler.
+Check out our guide on how to clean a magnetic filter for more information.

 With a magnetic filter, you’ll reduce the risk of needing expensive repairs later down the line.
 It will prolong the life of your boiler and can even increase the length of your boiler warranty in some cases.